ScrollPrize/scrollprize-website/docs/09_faq.md

 ### What are the important dates?

 * March 15th 2023: Launch!
+* October 12th 2023: [First Letters Prize](firstletters) was awarded for first discovery of text within the scrolls.
 * November 30th 2023: Deadline of the current round of [Open Source Prizes](/open_source_prizes).
 * December 31st 2023: Deadline of the [Grand Prize](/overview#grand-prize-700000).
 * We have also [awarded](winners) a number of progress prizes with shorter deadlines, and more may follow.